-While 100:200 it's possible to command such htrun а as svn merge -r tp://svn.foreignproject.com/repos/trunk, the resultant patch will also lack any historical merge metadata.
-At time of this writing, Subversion has no way of representing different repository URLs within the svn:mergeinfo property.
+While it's possible to run a command such as svn merge -r 100:200 ht-tp://svn.foreignproject.com/repos/trunk, the resultant patch will also lack any historical merge metadata.
+At the time of this writing, Subversion has no way of representing different repository URLs within the svn:mergeinfo property.